All Locations Open 24 Hours A Day, 7 Days A Week

 When should I go to the emergency room for a burn?

-If you’ve sustained a burn that covers more than three inches in diameter or is covering the face, hands, feet, genitals, buttocks, or a major joint, go to your nearest emergency room for a thorough evaluation and prompt treatment to avoid further complications.
+If you’ve sustained a burn that covers more than three inches in diameter or is covering the face, hands, feet, genitals, buttocks, or a major joint, go to your nearest Prestige ER location immediately.
+With no wait times, you’ll receive a thorough evaluation and prompt treatment to avoid further complications.

 What are common mistakes to avoid when treating burns?

-• DO NOT attempt to remove clothing stuck to the burn.
+• Do not pull off clothing that is stuck to the burn.

-• DO seek immediate medical attention for severe burns, especially those involving the face, hands, feet, genitals, buttocks, or a major joint.
+Seek emergency care right away for severe burns, especially those involving the face, hands, feet, genitals, buttocks, or major joints.

 Can burns leave permanent scars?